eoh9/eoh9/test.md

 | `cycleNameLabel` | 301 | Label for the cycle name |

 ### Behavior
+- Sets cycleLabel text to Constants.CYCLE.uppercased()
-- The cycle name label is updated based on ERD values.
+- Updates cycleNameLabel with cycle category and cycle name from ERD values
-- The card's visibility can be toggled.
+- Hides the card if shouldShow is false

 ### ERDs Used
 | ERD | Description |